Flatglass Skylights

 What is Low-E soft coat?

-Low-E soft coat glass is a type of energy-efficient glazing.
-"Low-E" stands for "low emissivity," which means the glass has a microscopically thin, transparent coating that reflects heat.
+Low-E soft coat glass is an advanced type of energy-efficient glazing technology specifically designed for modern skylights and windows.
+"Low-E" stands for "low emissivity," referring to the microscopically thin, transparent metallic coating applied to the glass surface that selectively reflects thermal radiation (heat) while allowing visible light to pass through.

 What is a Ceramic Border?